Michelle Obama Says She And Barack Are ‘Building Their Partnership’ In Touching Instagram Post

 Barack Obama said that he and Michelle would be working with “the talented, inspiring, creative voices” that were willing to share their stories of empathy, a greater understanding of the world, and bringing about a greater collective peace.

-And even though both Barack and Michelle Obama have been called upon to “be more proactive” in combating Donald Trump and his minions, the former President has soundly rejected that idea, because both he and Michelle Obama feel that Barack Obama would be an all-too-convenient target for Trump’s daily Twitter tirades.
+And even though both Barack and Michelle Obama have been called upon to “be more proactive” in combating Donald Trump and his supporters, the former president has soundly rejected that idea because both he and Michelle Obama feel that Barack Obama would be an all-too-convenient target for Trump’s daily Twitter tirades.